 Salaries and wages are charged to sponsored agreements using three methods.
 Departments are responsible for allocating the expenses to the appropriate project.
 All salary and wages charged to sponsored projects are certified by the Principal Investigator.
 All adjustments are authorized by the Principal Investigator and any other appropriate administrator.

-- Third, salary & wages can be adjusted on an after-the-fact basis by using the Reallocation of Payroll Funds Form.
+- Salary & wages can be adjusted on an after-the-fact basis by using the Reallocation of Payroll Funds Form.
 Also see the Reallocation of Expenditure Policy.
 The PI, Co-PI and any other appropriate department administrator authorizes all after-the-fact adjustments to salary & wages charged to sponsored projects.
-Prior to the data entry of the after-the-fact adjustments in the Banner payroll system, Sponsored Programs Accounting verifies the availability of funds in the sponsored project, and the allowability of the request, including whether the request falls within the time period of the agreement and any budget flexibility constraints. (top)
+Prior to the data entry of the after-the-fact adjustments in the Banner payroll system, Sponsored Programs Accounting verifies the availability of funds in the sponsored project, and the allowability of the request, including whether the request falls within the time period of the agreement and any budget flexibility constraints.

 Direct Charging of F&A Costs